 Miami Valley Hospital (MVH) offers a variety of volunteer programs and values the contribution of each and every MVH volunteer.

 Many schools now require students to complete public service work to graduate to the next grade level.
 Seventy plus high schools in Montgomery County alone are part of the Volunteer program.
-Volunteers also come from medical academies such as Greentree Health Sciences Academy, Isus Health Academy, and Ponitz Career Technology Center Nursing Program.
-The Volunteer Program also works with The Board of Mental Retardation and Developmental Disabilities (MRDD) to place their clients in a hospital setting in order to help them develop skill sets, raise esteem, and build community awareness.
+Volunteers also come from medical academies such as Greentree Health and Science Academy, Montgomery County CTC, and Ponitz Career Technology Center Nursing Program.
+The Volunteer Program also works with The Montgomery County Development Dissability Services (DDS) to place their clients in a hospital setting in order to help them develop skill sets, raise esteem, and build community awareness.

 Any student, 14 and over, can apply to be a volunteer, with permission from a parent and a recommendation from school administration.
 There are scholarship opportunities for students who complete a minimum of 100 hours of volunteer service by their senior year in high school.
 The program is year-round, which is not common in most hospitals.

 There are over 200 working volunteers at any given time.

 Miami Valley Hospital (MVH) has a gift shop staffed by volunteers that is located in the main hospital.
 The proceeds benefit programs for patients, staff and families of Miami Valley Hospital.
 The gift shop strives to be a convenient service for hospital staff, patients, and families.
 Quality is important to all customers and the gift shop is run like any successful business.
 This is evident in the customer comments about the freshness and quality of flowers from the gift shop that volunteers deliver to patients.